tsarmando/word-ladder/README.md

 say
 sty

-This program uses a breadth first search of a dictionary to findout if two words are doublets.
+This program uses a breadth first search on a dictionary subset to find out if two words are doublets.
 This program is not yet optimal.